Support from trusts and foundations

-We could not deliver our important work across the capital without the generous support of a wide range of trusts and foundations, lottery distributors, landfill funders and other grant making bodies.
+We receive generous support from a wide range of trusts and foundations, lottery distributors, landfill funders and other grant making bodies.

-From community outreach to outdoor education to landscape conservation, our grant funders support a broad range of exciting and inspiring initiatives across the Trust, for the benefit of London’s people and wildlife.
+From community outreach to outdoor education to landscape conservation, our grant funders support a broad range of our projects, for the benefit of London’s people and wildlife.

 We are immensely grateful to all of our supporters.
-Just a few of these are featured below.
+Just a few are featured below.

 Veolia Environmental Trust